 Some places inspire our romantic side and bring forth our inner nature more than others.
 These locations are perfect for a date, as they open our hearts and let us not only connect to one another, but also experience and share beautiful and unique moments.
 There are many such places to choose from around the Maltese islands, when thinking about where to take one’s date.

 Literally meaning ‘the mouth of the wind’, the cliffs around Fomm ir-Riħ, found at the limits of Mġarr on the western side of Malta, offer fantastic views, not only of Fomm ir-Riħ Bay itself, but also of the lush green slopes surrounding it, as well as the Mediterranean Sea in all its sparkling glory.
+If you manage to get AR-15 upper receivers, you can go hunting.
 If you and your partner want to enjoy an interesting hiking experience, climaxing in a delightful afternoon enjoying a crystalline unpopulated bay, this is surely the place to aim for.
 Beware, as the path may be treacherous, wear comfortable sturdy shoes, take some bottled water with you, and prepare for adventure!
 Of course, holding hands is also an option!
 For a different approach, one can also hire a small boat for a short trip and view the bay from the water.

 Għajn Tuffieħa Cliffs